MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-dimensions.md

 * **Global Dimensions** are used as filters, for example, on reports, batch jobs, and XMLports.
 You can use only two global dimensions, so choose dimensions you will use often.
 * **Shortcut Dimensions** are available as fields on journals, document lines, and ledger entries.
 You can create up to eight of these.

+> [!NOTE]
+> After you use a new dimension in any entry, such as a line or new record, you cannot delete the dimension, even if you do not post the entry.
+This is because [!INCLUDE[prod_short](includes/prod_short.md)] immediately creates a dimension set for the line or record.
+For more information, see [Dimension Sets](finance-dimensions.md#dimension-sets).

 ### <a name="to-set-up-default-dimensions-for-customers-vendors-and-other-accounts"></a>To set up default dimensions for customers, vendors, and other accounts
 You can assign a default dimension for a specific account.
 The dimension will be copied to the journal or document when you enter the account number on a line, but you can delete or change the code on the line if appropriate.
 You can also make a dimension required for posting an entry with a specific type of account.